LaborCoinCreator/LaborCoin/docs/redpaper.md

 ## Solutions

 The only tool we have left is solidarity.
 Our only actionable threat is to withhold our labor.
 We no longer have a framework to participate in democracy, to appeal to the government, or to bargain with corporations.
-What we can do is pool together collective value and choose democratically where to send it.
+What we can do is pool together collective value and choose where to send it democratically.

-LaborCoin (LABR), the LaborCoin exchange, and the LaborCoin DAO (Decentralized Autonomous Organization) are tools designed to support the working class by enabling anonymous, secure, and democratic coordination of mutual aid to striking workers.
-The LaborCoin DAO treasury is funded by taxes on sales of LABR and public donations.
-It is governed by verified working-class participants, enabling direct support of labor organizing and strikes without centralized control.
+LaborCoin (LABR), the LaborCoin Exchange, and the LaborCoin DAO (Decentralized Autonomous Organization) are tools designed to support the working class by enabling anonymous, secure, and democratic coordination of mutual aid to striking workers.
+The LaborCoin DAO treasury is funded by taxes on sales of LABR, a 10% exchange split on buys, and public donations.
+It is governed by verified individual participants, enabling direct support of labor organizing and strikes without centralized control.

 LaborCoin and the LaborCoin DAO are intended to democratically fund striking groups, unionized or not, in order to minimize systemic and targeted economic retaliation.
 This tool can be used in a targeted approach repeatedly.
 With this system, we can build collective value, show solidarity, and send mutual aid democratically.
-This can enable successful strikes by workers anywhere.
+This system can enable successful strikes by workers anywhere.
 LaborCoin empowers people to use their collective value to fund sustained collective action.

 ---